arashout/ubc-courses/README.md

 - The bookmarklet is JavaScript code that runs on the user's browser to:
 1. Prompts the user for input regarding what features to remove
 2. Formats the page by removing unnecessary features
-3. Makes a call to the server
+3. Makes a call to the server to retrieve course names for courses on the grades page
+4. Populates the new column called 'Course Names'

 ### The Server